11 Finding Your Future

 5. Target employers or sectors of interest

 .. the actual business of applying described in this chapter can be very bureaucratic.
 Any interviews you have will take time to prepare for (see chapter 13) and you’ve got loads of other calls on your time like studying and having a social life.
+Some employers will ask you to jump through lots of hoops which will take up lots of your valuable time, see figure 11.19.

 One way to tackle this problem is to schedule some time every week when you work on applications, see chapter 15.
 However, there’s no getting away from the fact that finding a job can consume a significant amount of your time.
-So beware of the time sink. ⏰
+So beware of the bureaucratic time sink. ⏰

 11.4.3 Beware of over-specified jobs

-Employers and recruiters routinely over-specify job descriptions, see figure 11.18.
+Employers and recruiters routinely over-specify job descriptions, see figure 11.20.
 A good example of this is, when the Swift programming language was first publicly released in 2014 at the Apple Worldwide Developers Conference (WWDC) in California, job adverts instantly appeared asking for programmers with 5 years experience in Swift!
 How can anyone have five years experience in a programming language that’s only just been made public?!
 Aside from the people who developed the language, like Chris Lattner, the recruiters and employers must have had a long search trying to find their candidate.
 It must have taken them at least five years!

 “We’re looking for someone aged 22-26 with 30 years of experience”… Sometimes employers have impossible requirements so not meeting all of them shouldn’t stop you applying.
 Meme from starecat.com

-Figure 11.18: “We’re looking for someone aged 22-26 with 30 years of experience”… Sometimes employers have impossible requirements so not meeting all of them shouldn’t stop you applying.
+Figure 11.20: “We’re looking for someone aged 22-26 with 30 years of experience”… Sometimes employers have impossible requirements so not meeting all of them shouldn’t stop you applying.
 Meme from starecat.com

 The moral of this Apple story above is, if you don’t meet all the criteria in a job specification, that shouldn’t stop you applying.
-Most job adverts are over-specified as wishful employers dream up their ideal candidate.26 Many employers will overstate their requirements in the hope they get their dream candidate.
+Most job adverts are over-specified as wishful employers dream up their ideal candidate.31 Many employers will overstate their requirements in the hope they get their dream candidate.
 You might look at the job description and think, I’ve only got 70% of what they’re asking for, so I won’t bother applying.
 The reality is, if you’ve got 60% of what they are asking for, you should probably apply.
 It’s unlikely that anyone will meet 100% of the job requirements.

 If you see things on job adverts you don’t understand or are not sure about, go and find out about them.
 There’s a good chance it will be similar to something you already know about, or you can self-educate yourself to fill any gaps.
 But beware of employers over-specifying jobs. 🤣